WilloughbyWinograd/DeliberativePolling/README.md

 To install Python, go to [Download Python](https://www.python.org/downloads/).

-To install DeliberativePolling, run the following in Terminal.
+To install DeliberativePolling, run the following in Terminal:

 ```{bash}
 pip install DeliberativePolling